Getting Started¶

 5. Open the Demo¶

-Any static server works:
+For a local build, any static server works:

 Visit http://localhost:8080/packages/editor/start/demo/index.html.
 The page registers <sciflow-editor> from the freshly built bundle and hydrates it with a placeholder manuscript.